libprima/prima/README.md

 **Code must be battle-tested before becoming software.**

-Since each GitHub Team account can only run at most 60 GitHub Actions workflows concurrently, I have to distribute this large amount of tests to several different Team accounts as follows.
+Since each GitHub Team account can only run at most 60 GitHub Actions workflows concurrently, I have to distribute this large amount of tests to multiple Team accounts as follows.

 - [Tests](https://github.com/libprima/prima/actions) at [libprima/prima](https://github.com/libprima/prima)